Cranes are some of the largest birds in North America and they have some of the widest wingspans of all the birds on the North American continent.

 Cranes are members of the rail group.
 They prefer feeding in both pastures and marshes.
 These birds, like the swans, fly with straight necks, as opposed to herons who fly with their necks curled back to their bodies.
 Cranes are much more vocal than swans or herons and their bugling can be heard for miles around.
 There are two rare vagrants that sometimes find their way to western North America: the Common Crane and the Hooded Crane.

-Click on the bird names listed below to see pictures of Cranes
+Click on the bird images or names to see pictures of the Cranes of North America